 Click on this short video and watch as George, Roxanne, and Lo show you how to blacken wild-caught catfish.

-Over the years, the culinary technique of blackening has become one of my favorite methods for cooking fish of any kind–especially catfish.
-With the deep, dark flavor of pungent spices that seal in the moist flesh of wild-caught catfish, it’s cloaked in a rich, lemony butter sauce that zings with taste.
+Time to blacken.
+The culinary technique of blackening is one of those mysterious recipes that has become synonymous with Louisiana cooking.
+It is one of my favorite methods for cooking fish of any kind–especially catfish.
+With the deep, dark flavor of pungent spices that seal in the moist flesh of wild-caught catfish, it’s cloaked in a lemony butter sauce that zings with taste.
 I love it so.
-But, how I arrived at learning this Blackened Catfish recipe is a story in itself, and one that will save you the embarrassment that still haunts me.
-Although it was almost two decades ago, I remember it like it was yesterday, and I still say, “It’s all your fault, Paul Prudhomme! ”

 - 3 tablespoons smoked paprika

 - 1 teaspoon Worcestershire powder